 Meet brother and sister Jorge and Paty Tomas of Tomas C Farms in Marion, NC.
 “Our vision for the farm is to try to improve the farm, help the community, help the environment, do best in taking care of the soil.
 Farming is not easy.
 Sometimes you have weather, diseases.
 You have to enjoy every moment.
 You have to go out and say okay, I can do this, I can do this better.
 I like farming.
-It’s a job, but I enjoy it,” says Jorge.
+It’s a job, but I enjoy it,” said Jorge.

 Meet Malcolm and the Banks family, the farmers at Yellow Mountain Garden in Franklin, NC.
 Set the heart of the Blue Ridge Mountains, you will learn about small farming, agriculture, and why Malcolm grows a little bit of everything.
 The farm is set in the middle of a wetland area so you will see a lot of radishes being grown.
 You will also learn what motivates Malcolm and his family to be farmers, their community visions, and goals to help support food deserts with their local crops.